Share the INFOGRAPHIC On Your Site, Copy The Code Below:

 Among the first design tasks is choosing a proper color scheme.
 The color palette is all important because it sends an immediate message to the website visitor – vivid multicolored designs work well for kids’ organizations but financial institutions should opt for more subtle colors if they wish to instill trust in their audience.

 The combination of logo and color scheme forms the basis of the company’s visual identity and influence how the visitors perceive the brand.
-Also, whether images appear in headers, sliders or as backgrounds, the best web designs use carefully chosen artwork imagery to help reinforce the company’s main messages.
+Also, whether images appear in headers, sliders or as backgrounds, the best web designs use carefully chosen graphic design and artwork imagery to help reinforce the company’s main messages.

 Visual elements such as buttons, information boxes and menu boxes need to be designed to complement the tone of voice of the website – from formal, sharp edged boxes with traditional fonts best suited to the mature audience, to urban-style distressed boxes containing funky fonts to appeal to teens.